 - Comparison of the requirements of the "Big Five": ISO 9001, ISO 14001, ISO 45001, ISO 50001 and ISO 27001

-by Rita Kagerer, an Expert in integrated management systems
+by Rita Kagerer, expert for integrated management systems

 The level of organizational complexity slows down employee productivity as well as revenue.
-Therefore, companies need to think about how to integrate topics and build management areas in a modular way to expand topic areas without too much internal administrative effort and without increasing the complexity of processes even further.
+Therefore, it is important for companies to think about how to integrate topics and build management areas in a modular way in order to expand topic areas without too much internal administrative effort and without increasing the complexity of processes even further.
 Ideally, this eliminates the need for documents and allows a uniform system to be used for different subject areas.

 What is the goal of an integrated management system?